alightedlamp/devdash/docs/README.md

 # Yhtz

-That - a Yahtzee-inspired game.
+Yhtz - a Yahtzee-inspired game.